Best PostgreSQL Tools to Buy in December 2025

 Beginning PostgreSQL on the Cloud: Simplifying Database as a Service on Cloud Platforms

-- DURABLE STEEL BUILD: HIGH-QUALITY CONSTRUCTION FOR LONG-LASTING OUTDOOR USE.
+- DURABLE STEEL CONSTRUCTION ENSURES RELIABILITY FOR ALL FENCING PROJECTS.

 To select from a variable in PostgreSQL, you can use the SELECT statement along with the variable name.
 You need to declare the variable first using the DO $$ syntax.
 Then you can assign a value to the variable within the PostgreSQL PL/pgSQL block.
 Once the variable is defined and assigned a value, you can use it in your SELECT statement to retrieve data from the database based on the variable's value.
 Make sure to properly format and enclose the variable name within the SELECT statement to avoid any syntax errors.